decentralized-mcp/servers/podcast_maker/README.md

 This MCP service provides two tools.

 * The `make_podcast` tool takes two arguments `title` and `article`, generates a podcast video from it, and returns the video ID.
 An agent can call this function directly as part of its workflow.
-* The `make_podcast_link` tool takes two arguments `title` and `article`, generates a podcast video from it, and returns a natural language description that includes the video download link.
-It is suitable for an LLM to call this function as part of its tool call process, and incorporate this answer into the final LLM response.
+* The `make_podcast_desc` tool takes two arguments `title` and `article`, generates a podcast video from it, and returns a natural language description that includes the video download link.
+It is suitable for an agent to call this function as part of the LLM tool call process, and incorporate this answer into the final LLM response.

 ## Prerequisites

 ```
+pip install langdetect

 pip install "mcp[cli]"
 pip install mcp-proxy
 pip install cmcp